Welcome to Year 5

 This term, the children will be learning about materials in Science; this will build on their previous knowledge from Key Stage One.
 They will conduct experiments on reversible and irreversible changes and look into how different solutions can be separated.
 They will plan scientific enquiries to investigate thermal insulators, record their results and write scientific conclusions based on what they discover.

 The children will learn to play a brass instrument, led by a teacher from Berkshire Maestros, this term.
 This includes learning the names of parts of the instrument, practising to make a sound and then learning to play some notes.
 Ultimately, the children will learn to play a simple tune as a group.
+Children will have the opportunity to listen to and learn a sea shanty and learn some gospel music.

 During the first half term, the children will be creating their own 3D art gallery using SketchUp, a 3D modelling programme.
 They will then use cameras and iPads to take photographs that will be displayed within their virtual art galleries.
 After half term, they will explore the use of HTML to create web pages, before creating their own content for a webpage.